Learning Resources

 When you search by date, you will see a calendar-like menu with articles from a variety of newspaper sources.
 Take a few minutes to explore one or more articles, and practice using the tools below to narrow your search by date, publication, or even era.
 Now try exploring each way with at least one article from each community.

 Turn and talk to a partner to share one or more articles you found interesting.
-If working remotely, your teacher may let you work using a collaborative document such as a Google Doc, Jamboard, or Google Slides, or meet virtually via videoconferencing.
+If working remotely, your teacher may let you work using a collaborative document such as Google Docs or Google Slides, or meet virtually via videoconferencing.

 • How are the newspaper archives organized?